 Many times, customers ask how can they make their car last longer and how to avoid some major expenses.
-Reality is, if they make scheduled maintenances, their car will last much longer!
+The reality is, if they make scheduled maintenances, their car will last much longer!

 Hi, I’m Nancy at Kneble’s Auto Service Center.
 The most important thing you can do for your car is service maintenance.
 It will keep the car reliable and prevent future costs of repairs.
 Service maintenance, are recommendations by your vehicle’s manufacturer.
 They are determined by the miles on your car.
 This service maintenance schedule can be found in your owner’s manual like this, and if you can’t find the owner’s manual, consult me your service advisor.